wooyakob/couchbase-mobile-inventory-management-terraform/README.md

-# Simple-Retail-Terraform
+# Couchbase-Mobile-Inventory-Management-Terraform
-Couchbase's simple retail demo application [https://github.com/couchbase-examples/couchbase-lite-retail-demo] introduces you to core Couchbase Mobile concepts and unique advantages:
+Couchbase's inventory management demo mobile application [https://github.com/couchbase-examples/couchbase-lite-retail-demo] introduces you to core Couchbase Mobile concepts and unique advantages:
 - Moving data from the edge to the cloud and back again.
 - Enabling one hundred percent availability in the field.